aromiprawitharomansa15/explore/CONTRIBUTING.md

 Note: Updates won't immediately appear once we've merged your PR.
 We pull in these changes regularly to GitHub.

-## Improving an existing topic or collection
+## blue an existing topic or collection

 If a topic or collection already exists, it will be listed in its respective directory: